tiffany-mares/Tiffany-Mares/README.md

 - 🎓 CS student at the **University of Guelph**
 - 💻 Currently a **Cloud Developer Intern @ BMO**
+- 🖥️ **IBM Z Student Ambassador** advocating for mainframe education
 - 🌩️ Interested in **cloud computing** and **mainframe systems**
 - 🎙️ VP of Communications @ CEPSSC
 - 🌱 Studying for the **AWS Cloud Practitioner** exam
 - 🧠 Advocating for tech education and digital accessibility

 ---